azamjb/CookBookApp/README.md

 # CookBookApp
 Cook Book IOS app, displaying recipes for various classic dishes and desserts!

+Visually appealing responsive UI that displays recipes stored in JSON format, in both a list view and featured view

 Includes a featured page highlighting certain recipes

 Includes list of all recipes, each of which can be clicked into for ingredients and directions